pieceofsummer/WTReTextField/README.md

 There are a few limitations:
 - Zero-width assertions (lookaheads, lookbehinds) and balancing groups are not implemented.
 - Pattern should start with `^` and end with `$`.
 Starts/ends in the middle of pattern (like `(,|$)+`) are not supported.
-- Named groups are supported, but theirs names are not really used.
+- Named groups are supported, but their names are not really used.
 - Non-capturing groups with single literal (e.g. `(?: )` for space) are considered _dividers_ and are inserted automatically if omitted while typing.
 - Comments and other junk are not supported.
-- Pattern is treated as single line, so `.` matches any character.
+- Pattern is treated as single line, so `.` matches any character including `\n`.

 ## License
 MIT License